crondonm/TrackingR/Estimates-Database/README.md

 Suggested Citation: Arroyo-Marioli F, Bullano F, Kucinskas S, Rondón-Moreno C (2021) Tracking R of COVID-19: A new real-time estimation using the Kalman filter.
 PLoS ONE 16(1): e0244474. https://doi.org/10.1371/journal.pone.0244474

+# Changes

+As of 2/7/2022, we are uploading a separate database for each serial interval option.
+The file "Database_X" contains the Rt estimates for a serial interval to X days.

 ## Variables Included

 Country/Region